linroger/FinanceCompendium/I. Foundations/Machine Learning/Foundations of Language Models.md

 - Long text generation (i.e., y is a long sequence).
 For example, we generate a long story based on a few keywords.
 - Long text generation based on long context (i.e., both x and y are long sequences).
 For example, we translate a long document from Chinese to English.

 Recently, NLP researchers have been more interested in applying and evaluating LLMs on tasks where extremely long input texts are involved.
-Imagine an LLM, which reads a  $\mathrm{C + + }$  source file containing tens of thousands of lines, and outlines the functionality of the program corresponding to the source file.
+Imagine an LLM, which reads a  $\mathrm{C++}$  source file containing tens of thousands of lines, and outlines the functionality of the program corresponding to the source file.
 Such models, capable of handling extensive textual contexts, are sometimes called long-context LLMs.
 In this section we will restrict ourselves to long-context LLMs, but the methods discussed here can be applicable to other problems.

 For Transformers, dealing with long sequences is computationally expensive, as the computational cost of self-attention grows quadratically with the sequence length.
 This makes it infeasible to train and deploy such models for very long inputs.
 Two strands of research have tried to adapt Transformers to long-context language modeling.